 What is the “only 50 hours” cartridge meme?

-Ah yes, this one is a real gem and unfortunately causes a lot of pain.
+This one is a real gem and unfortunately causes much pain.

-The “only 50 hours” cartridge use/wear meme has been part of the hi-fi community and forums for decades.
-It’s where someone selling a cartridge dramatically understates the number of playing hours a cartridge has seen to tempt buyers and get a better sell price.
-Typical phrases used include: “Less than 50 hours,” or “Only 50 hours.”
-It’s like winding back the odometer on a car – a dog act.
+The “only 50 hours” cartridge use meme has been part of the hi-fi community for decades.
+Briefly, it’s where someone selling a cartridge dramatically understates the number of playing hours a cartridge has seen to get a better price at sale.

 Wear

-Cartridges wear out, based on playing hours, condition of your vinyl and other factors like stylus shape and tracking force.
+Cartridges wear out, based on playing hours, the condition of your vinyl and other factors like stylus profile and tracking force.
 I’ve written more about stylus life in this FAQ.

-“Ortofon MC Jubilee moving coil cartridge for sale, only 50 hours!”
+“Ortofon MC Jubilee moving coil cartridge for sale, like new, only 50 hours!”

-50 hours is almost like new for a good line-contact type stylus, perhaps only 3 – 5% worn.
-The ‘funny’ part, for those who think being ripped off is funny, is that people are rarely creative in terms of their usage estimates.
-Folks invariably settle on the 50-hour estimate, no matter how ridiculous or implausible it is that every cartridge has only 50 hours of use!
-Wear and usage can of course be estimated, a specialist service we offer.
+50 hours is almost new for a premium line-contact type stylus of the type used in the MC Jubilee, perhaps only 2 – 3% worn.
+The really stupid part is that people are rarely creative in terms of their usage estimates.
+Folks invariably settle on the 50-hour estimate, no matter how ridiculous or implausible it is that every cartridge for sale has “only 50 hours” of use!

 Example

-One should probably use a 10x multiplier with many of these listings, based on what I’ve seen over the years.
+Based on what I’ve seen over the years, one should probably use a 10x multiplier with many or even most cartridge listings.
 Take this example from a seller in Tasmania, advertising on StereoNet here in Australia.

-This Ortofon 2M Bronze moving magnet cartridge, a transducer I’m very familiar with, was listed as having only 20 hours of use, in supposedly excellent condition.
+This Ortofon 2M Bronze moving magnet cartridge, a transducer I’m very familiar with, was listed as having “Only 20 hours of use”, and in supposedly “excellent condition”.
+Yeah, right.
 One of my customers purchased it and asked me to install it on his Pioneer PL-71 direct drive turntable, after servicing the deck for him.

-I realised after closely inspecting the cartridge that it was damaged and the suspension was shot.
+I realised after closely inspecting the cartridge that it was damaged and the suspension was at end of life, likely from misuse.
 It looked more like it had seen 200+ hours, perhaps many more, tying in with my 10x multiplier advice.
-It might look like this after 20 hours playing my garden beds, but not playing good, clean vinyl.
+It might look like this after 20 hours of ploughing my garden beds, but certainly not playing good, clean vinyl.

 The seller’s photos were poor and/or misleading because they lacked the resolution, detail and angles needed to see the condition of this dud.
-Unhelpfully, the seller did not respond to my customer when he raised his concerns.
-This says a lot.
+Unhelpfully, the seller did not respond to my customer when he raised his concerns which already raised suspicion.

 only 50 hours